nlptechbook/RongoScript/README.md

 >how computers understand language

-While the predicate 'wonder' should also be taken into account.
-That is, you need to perform a more complicated, "smart" processing of the input.
+While the predicate 'wonder' should also be taken into account as the embedding predicate needed to determine how much the user is committed to the assertion in the complement clause.
+In simple terms, you need to perform a more complicated, "smart" processing of the input.

 > **Note**: To gain a cursory understanding of the underlying theory, you might explore the [CommitmentBank Dataset](https://metatext.io/datasets/commitmentbank), a resource for studying projection behavior of finite clausal complements in naturally occurring data.